VictorMendez96/custom-homepage/README.md

 This is a custom homepage the user can cater to their own interest.
 The user is prompted to click a button to adjust settings and preferences such as location, timezone, music preference, news preferences, and if the settings will be remembered/auto populated upon reopening of the homepage.
 The homepage is formatted using Materialize CSS framework.

-Pulling weather information from [TBD], the user's city is input on the first connection to the homepage with the ability to update as needed.
+Pulling weather information from OpenWeather, the user's city is input on the first connection to the homepage with the ability to update as needed.
 A Google search widget is added for user conveinence.
 Similarly, the news widget is populated from the reddit API (with a filter on NSFW content)
 Additionally, music from iHeartRadio is embedded to the homepage.